Intersection theory rules symbology: Summary and outlooks

-We thank Xuhang Jiang for valuable discussions.
-This work is supported by Chinese NSF funding under Grant No.11935013, No.11947301, No.12047502 (Peng Huanwu Center), No.12247120, NSAF grant No.U2230402, and Project funded by China Postdoctoral Science Foundation No.2022M720386, and is supported in part by the National Natural Science Foundation of China under Grant No. 11975030 and 12147103, and the Fundamental Research Funds for the Central Universities.
+\Acknowledgements{We thank Xuhang Jiang for valuable discussions.
+This work is supported by Chinese NSF funding under Grant No.11935013, No.11947301, No.12047502 (Peng Huanwu Center), No.12247120, No.12247103, NSAF grant No.U2230402, and China Postdoctoral Science Foundation No.2022M720386, and is supported in part by the National Natural Science Foundation of China under Grant No.11975030 and 12147103, and the Fundamental Research Funds for the Central Universities.}